Child corporal punishment: Spanking

 or for marshalling the sheep, or for thrashing cummin.
 Other uses of the rod

-included a scourge to inflict punishment or to strike a servant (Ex.
+included a scourge to inflict punishment or to strike a servant or slave (Ex.
 21:20).
 It

 was also used as a scepter of authority, the symbol of a king's power, and an